Testing and Treating LEMS

 The results of LEMS testing will point your doctor to one of two different treatment paths:

-A positive result will signal your doctor to start treatment for LEMS.*
+A positive result will signal your doctor to start treatment for LEMS but also to screen you for cancer, which is present in more than half of all patients with LEMS.*

 A negative result will tell your doctor to look for a cause other than LEMS for your symptoms.

-In some cases, LEMS may be caused by an underlying cancer—usually in people with a long history of tobacco smoking.
-In those cases, the doctor may do a special screening test first to rule out cancer as a cause of LEMS.
+In some cases, LEMS may be linked to an underlying cancer—usually in people with a history of tobacco smoking.
+In those cases, the doctor may do a special screening test first to rule out the presence of cancer.
 Read more about this type of LEMS on the next page.

 There are several types of therapies that have been used to treat LEMS.
 Here are two options your doctor may consider:

-LEMS is usually treated with an oral medicine called amifampridine [am-ee-FAM-per-deen] that is prescribed to help nerve signals reach the muscles.
+The recommended treatment for LEMS is an oral potassium channel blocker that is prescribed to help nerve signals reach the muscles

 - Though not FDA-approved for LEMS, infusion therapiesmedicines that are administered through a needle or a catheter are sometimes prescribed to help provide additional symptom control

-- Infusion treatments may be used along with symptomatic treatments such as amifampridine
+- Infusion treatments may be used along with symptomatic treatments such as a potassium channel blocker

 More content is on the way for LEMS Aware, including video stories with real patients who are living and thriving with LEMS.
 Sign up to stay informed about new additions to the website as well as other resources that become available.